breadoliveoilsalt/birch-book-search/README.md

 ## Creating the App and Creating Tests for It

+Creating the app was a lot of fun and lead to much learning about testing.
 Here is a summary of my process for creating the app and its tests:

 1. Start reading about the Google Books API.
 Get a sense of what it can do and how to integrate it.